Physics

 An introduction to the principles of electronic instrumentation used in scientific research.
 Methods of converting physical measurements into electronic signals by means of electrical circuits, transistors, digital and analog integrated circuits will be discussed.
 Digital computers as general purpose laboratory instruments will be explored.
 Students will complete individual projects.
 Three hours lecture, four hours laboratory.
 (F).

-As introduction to those mathematical methods that are widely used in understanding the physical phenomena exhibited by Nature.
+As introduction to those mathematical methods that are widely used in understanding the physical phenomena exhibited by nature.
 Topics include vector analysis, linear algebra, complex variables, Fourier analysis, and differential equations.
 Emphasis is on the application of these techniques to physical problems of interest to students in mathematics, engineering, and the physical sciences.
-Three hours lecture.
-(AY).
+Four hours lecture.
+(Every fourth semester).
+(F, W).

 A lecture course in a topic of current interest in physics.
 Topics vary and are announced in the current Schedule of Classes.
-Three hours lecture.
+Four hours lecture.
 (OC).

 Prerequisite(s): PHYS 305*

 A study of the classical physics of the motions of single particles, systems of particles, and rigid bodies.
-Topics include central force laws and planetary motion, collisions and scattering, rigid body motion, oscillations, Lagrange's equations, and Hamilton's principle.
-Three hours lecture.
-(F).
+Topics include central force laws and planetary motion, collisions and scattering, rigid body motion, oscillations, Lagrange's equations, Hamilton's principle, and special relativity.
+Four hours lecture.
+(Every fourth semester) (F, W).

-PHYS 406 Thermal and Statistical Physic 3 Credit Hours
+PHYS 407 Thermal and Statistical Physics 4 Credit Hours

 A study of thermodynamic phenomena using the methods of statistical mechanics.
-Designed for engineering students and concentrators in mathematics and the physical sciences; extensive application is made to physical, chemical and biological systems and phenomena, including solids, liquids, gases, paramagnets, thermal radiation, DNA, hemoglobin, semiconductors, heat engines, chemical reactions, and phase transitions.
-Three hours lecture.
-(F).
+Designed for engineering students and concentrators in mathematics and the physical sciences; extensive application is made to physical, chemical, and biological systems and phenomena, including solids, liquids, gases, paramagnets, thermal radiation, DNA, hemoglobin, semiconductors, heat engines, chemical reactions, and phase transitions.
+Four hours lecture.
+(Every fourth semester) (F, W).

 A course based on the methodology of physics with particular emphasis on the applications of theoretical models and experimental methods to biological objects and systems.
-Topics may include bioelectricity, membranes, polymers, and physical chemistry of macromolecules.
-Three hours lecture.
-(OC).
+Topics will include physical understanding of a wide range of biological phenomena, examples of which may include cytoskeletal mechanics, functioning of ion channels, packaging and replication of nucleic acids, pattern formation, and cellular motility.
+Four hours lecture.
+(Every fourth semester) (F, W).

 PHYS 421 Astrophysics 3 Credit Hours